Types Artificial Teeth

 To ensure that the surrounding teeth are prepared for the crowns and the bridge, the teeth will be shaven down into a small stump that will allow for the tooth cap to fit comfortably into position.

-Partial Dentures - Possibly the most common and certainly the least invasive amongst the traditional dental treatments, partial dentures provide a patient with a more affordable and less painful alternative.
+Partial Dentures - Possibly the most common and certainly the least invasive amongst the traditional dental treatments, partial dentures (also known as fake dentures) provide a patient with a more affordable and less painful alternative.

 Dentures may require some getting used to and can make your adjacent teeth hurt when it is initially used.
 A large down side to having a denture is that the material used to keep the denture in place can cover a large portion of the mouth's palette, affecting taste and comfort.